orinoked1/SpikeSortingVAE/README.md

 We developed an innovative spike sorting feature extractor variational autoencoder model.
 The encoder network is equipped with residual transformations to extract representative features from spikes.
 The latent space is used as a feature space for a Gaussian Mixture Model that separates the spikes to different clusters.
 The clustering accuracy and performance of the proposed feature space is compared to the traditionally used Principal Component space.

-Experimental results on in-vivo dataset show that the proposed approach consistently outperforms the conventional Principal Component approach.
-With the latent space compared to the Principal Component space, the Gaussian Mixture Model accuracy tested against ground truth was higher by 15%.
-Two common clustering quality indices, the Davies-Boulding index and the Calinski-Harabasz index, also showed that clustering at the latent space was superior to the clustering at the Principal Component space.

 Code:

 The main function is main.py it does training, validation, results evaluation and creates figures.